 Step 2: Evaluate Marketing Activities

-- The effectiveness of your website, social media and reputation
+- Effectiveness of your website, social media and reputation

 - Where you rank for critical keywords in the search engines

-- Your relationships with internal stakeholders, customers, and vendors
+- Relationships with internal stakeholders, customers, and vendors

 Deciding whether to name each of these factors as strengths or weaknesses is the next step.
 It’s crucial to include internal stakeholders in brainstorming sessions.
 For example, you may love the company’s website.
 But, if the website isn’t producing a steady flow of leads, it needs to be labeled a weakness.